A note on the Schottky problem

 0.35cm I. Krichever \cite{K2} gave a complete proof of a conjecture of Welters concerning a condition for an indecomposable principally polarized abelian variety to be the Jacobian of a curve\,:

 \begin{theorem} Let ${\mathcal A}_g^{\rm ind}:={\mathcal A}_g\backslash {\mathcal A}_g^{\rm dec}$ be the locus of indecomposable ppavs of dimension $g$.
-For a ppav $A\in {\mathcal A}_g^{\rm ind}$, if ${\rm Kum}(A)\subset {\mathbb P}^{2^g-1}$ has one of the following 2mm (W1)\ a trisecant line (W2)\ a line tangent to it at one point, and intersecting it another point \ (this is a semi-degenerate trisecant, when two points of secancy coincides)
+For a ppav $A\in {\mathcal A}_g^{\rm ind}$, if ${\rm Kum}(A)\subset {\mathbb P}^{2^g-1}$ has one of the following 2mm {\rm(W1)}\ a trisecant line {\rm (W2)}\ a line tangent to it at one point, and intersecting it another point $($this is a semi-degenerate trisecant, when two points of secancy coincides$)$

-(W3)\ a flex line ( this is a most degenerate trisecant when all three points of
+{\rm (W3)}\ a flex line $($this is a most degenerate trisecant when all three points of

-\ \ secancy coincide) 2mm such that none of the points of intersection of this line with the Kummer variety are $A[2]$ (where ${\rm Kum}(A)$ is singular), then $A\in J_g.$ \end{theorem}
+\ \ secancy coincide$)$ 2mm such that none of the points of intersection of this line with the Kummer variety are $A[2]$ $($where ${\rm Kum}(A)$ is singular$)$, then $A\in J_g.$ \end{theorem}

-0.35cm For the Prym-Schottky problem, it will be natural whether the Kummer varieties of Pryms have any special geometric properties.
-Indeed, Fay \cite{Fa1} and Beauville-Debarre \cite{B-D2} obtained the following. \begin{theorem} Let $C\in {\mathcal M}_g$.
+For the Prym-Schottky problem, it will be natural whether the Kummer varieties of Pryms have any special geometric properties.
+Indeed, Beauville-Debarre \cite{B-D2} and Fay \cite{Fa1} obtained the following. \begin{theorem} Let $C\in {\mathcal M}_g$.
 For any $p,p_1,p_2,p_3\in {\tilde C}\lrt Prym({\tilde C}\lrt C)$ on the Abel-Prym curve the following four points of the Kummer variety

-lie on a 2-plane in ${\mathbb P}^{2^g-1}(\BC).$ \end{theorem}
+lie on a $2$-plane in ${\mathbb P}^{2^g-1}(\BC).$ \end{theorem}

-0.25cm A suitable analog of the trisecant conjecture was found for Pryms using ideas of integrable systems by Grushevsky and Krichever \cite{G-K}.
-They proved the following. \begin{theorem} If for some $A\in {\mathcal A}_g^{\rm ind}$ and some $p,p_1,p_2,p_3\in A$ the quadrisecant condition in Theorem 2.15 holds, and moreover there exists another quadrisecant given by Theorem 2.15 with $p$ replaced by $-p$, then $A\in \tilde{{\mathcal P}_g}$. \end{theorem}
+A suitable analog of the trisecant conjecture was found for Pryms using ideas of integrable systems by Grushevsky and Krichever \cite{G-K}.
+They proved the following. \begin{theorem} If for some $A\in {\mathcal A}_g^{\rm ind}$ and some $p,p_1,p_2,p_3\in A$ the quadrisecant condition in {\rm Theorem 2.15} holds, and moreover there exists another quadrisecant given by {\rm Theorem 2.15} with $p$ replaced by $-p$, then $A\in \tilde{{\mathcal P}_g}$. \end{theorem}